Computer model locks in Browns vs. Patriots picks, score prediction for NFL Week 8

 The Cleveland Browns and New England Patriots will square off in NFL Week 8 hoping to continue their winning ways.
 The Browns defeated the Miami Dolphins 31-6 in Week 7 at home, while the Patriots went to Nashville and took down the Tennessee Titans 31-13.
 New England has won four games in a row to move to the top of the AFC East, while Cleveland is 2-5 near the bottom of the AFC North.

 Kickoff from Gillette Stadium is set for 1 p.m.
 ET, and the Patriots are 7-point favorites, according to the latest Browns vs. Patriots odds.
 The over/under for total points scored is 40.5.
+The Patriots are -360 money line favorites (risk $360 to win $100), while the Browns are +284 underdogs.
 Before you make any Patriots vs. Browns picks, make sure to check out what the SportsLine Projection Model has to say.

 Click here to bet Browns vs. Patriots at DraftKings Sportsbook, where new users get $300 in bonus bets if your first bet wins and three free months of NBA League Pass: